saucelabs/sauce-docs/docs/ci/jenkins.md

 ### Setting Credentials for EU Data Center Pipeline Builds

-For pipeline builds in the EU data center, set the credential ID you created in Jenkins in your Pipelines Block, as shown in the following example.
+Use the process outlined in steps 7-12 above to apply EU credentials for non-pipeline builds, but for pipeline builds in the EU data center, set the credential ID you created in Jenkins in your Pipelines Block, as shown in the following example.

-> **NOTE:** Non-pipeline builds apply credentials using the same method as the US projects.

 ```
 stage('Test') {